ifm/developerportal/v1.1.30/_sources/Firmware/ReleaseNotes/FW_0.14.x/Firmware_0.14.x_Release_Notes.md.txt

   Access to the embedded Linux operating system is enabled through the `oem` user.
 * Docker containers:
   Docker containers can be used to deploy code embedded on the image processing platform.
-  Management of docker containers, like upload, download, autostart, delete is handled through SSH access and Docker compose by the OEM user.
+  Management of Docker containers, like upload, download, autostart, delete is handled through SSH access and Docker compose by the OEM user.

 ## ifm Camera Usage